swetha627/networks/command.md

 **lscpu** -
-     socket - actual number of cpu
+     socket - actual number of cpu,

-     cores - cores in each cpu
+     cores - cores in each cpu,

      threads - thread per each core

 **free -h** -

      -h  human readable format, provides data with units

 **df -h**

-      disk free command to check storage details of all file systems df -h .   - for current directory usage
+      disk free command to check storage details of all file systems,

+      df -h .   - for current directory usage

 **du -sh**

-     disk usage command - to check how much storage is occupied by the current folder -s   -  summarize the total usage
+     disk usage command - to check how much storage is occupied by the current folder

+     -s   -  summarize the total usage

      -h  - human readble

       du -sh *  - to get usage for all the files/folders instead of checking each folder manually